paul-ollis/clippets/docs/user-guide/basics.rst

 Highlighted keyword
     Each group can have a set of keywords, which are shown highlighted within its snippets.
 In the above example, 'improvement' is one such keyword.
-Well chosen keywords can be a useful to quickly spotting the snippet you want.
+Well chosen keywords can be a useful aid for spotting the snippet you want.

 Menu bar
     At the bottom of the terminal, Clippets lists the most useful action keys.